Tbrennan6/IcelandicNow/blog/2025-10-2_sá-explained.md

 Example 3: Hann fæddist 5. mars árið 2001. - (He was born on March 5, 2001.)

 ## Abstract nouns that call for an explanation
 Some definite nouns naturally call for a clause to explain them.
-They are difficult to describe precisely as a group, but they can be understood as abstract nouns that invite explanation.
-These nouns typically serve as labels for ideas related to problems, solutions, or situations.
+They are difficult to describe precisely as a group, but they typically serve as labels for ideas related to problems, solutions, or situations.
 They are most often followed by the construction *er* *sá*/*sú*/*það* *að*, which introduces the explanatory clause.
 Below is a list of common examples of such nouns:

 Example 1: Sannleikurinn er sá að... - (The truth is...)\
 Example 2: Ástæðan er sú að...  - (The reason is...)\